jungsoft/rajska/README.md

 ### Object Authorization

-Authorizes all Absinthe's [objects](https://hexdocs.pm/absinthe/Absinthe.Schema.Notation.html#object/3) requested in a query by checking the permission defined in each object meta `authorize`:
+Authorizes all Absinthe's [objects](https://hexdocs.pm/absinthe/Absinthe.Schema.Notation.html#object/3) requested in a query by checking the permission defined in each object meta `authorize`.

+Usage:

 ```elixir
   object :wallet_balance do